Audi Q2 review

 Up the pace and it takes corners well, with its extra height over a similarly sized A3 hatchback being unnoticeable.
 The steering is weighty but satisfyingly precise, giving the driver a good sense of control.
 Meanwhile, the engine itself offers a glut of power from low engine speeds while proving more than quick enough for most drivers if you work it harder.

 The vast majority of Q2s come with front-wheel drive and this will suit most owners down to the ground.
 Yes, you can chirrup the front wheels if you nip out of a damp T-junction, but traction for the most part is excellent even with the punchy turbocharged engines.
-However, 35 TDI gets the option of four-wheel drive with the 40 TFSI and SQ2 getting it as standard.
-If you live in a remote area and want the security blanket of improved traction it’s worth considering.
+Previously, you could get Audi’s quattro four-wheel-drive system on the 35 TDI and 40 TFSI, but since 2022 the only way of getting a new model with 4WD is with the sportier SQ2.
+If you live in a remote area and want the security blanket of improved traction, it’s worth considering.

 Audi Q2 (2021) rear seats